 Clinton Claims Victory, Sanders Digs In.
 What's Next?

-Jonathan Weisman - New York Times - @jonathanweisman, Jessica Levinson - Professor, LMU's Loyola Law School in Los Angeles - @LevinsonJessica, Paul Mitchell - Political Data, Inc - @paulmitche11
+Jonathan Weisman - New York Times - @jonathanweisman, Jessica Levinson - Professor, LMU's Loyola Law School in Los Angeles - @LevinsonJessica, Paul Mitchell - Vice President of Political Data Inc, a bipartisan voter data firm; former Democratic political consultant - @paulmitche11